 - 4. While the instance is running, connect to it and customize it however you want.
 For example, you can perform any of the following on your instance: - a.
 Install software and applications. - b.
-Copy data. - c.
-Reduce startup time by deleting temporary files, defragmenting your hard drive, and zeroing out free space. - d.
+Copy data. - Reduce startup time by deleting temporary files, defragmenting your hard drive, and zeroing out free space. - d.
 Create a new user account and add it to the Administrators group. - e.
 Configure settings using EC2ConfigService.
-For more information, see Configuring a Windows Instance Using EC2ConfigService (p.
-53).
+For more information, see Configuring a Windows Instance Using the EC2Config Service (p.
+48).

 For information about connecting to a Windows instance using the AWS Management Console, see Connect to Your Windows Instance (p.
-13).
+12).